 In the meantime, I love to use real cedar branches that I clip for free and tuck them all over my home, in vases or on a shelf with velvet fabric ribbons.
 You may have noticed that I hung my garland a bit off center.
 I did this for a few reasons.

 First of all it helps to balance the stockings that are hanging on the opposite side.

 And second, having my garland trail off allows me to hide the extension cord that is tucked behind the stone and down the wall.

 After hanging the cedar garland, I like to beef it up even more by adding some pine picks that I got at Hobby Lobby years ago.
 I love that they look like real pine, and the wire allows me to bend the stem and hang them right on the cedar garland.

 Before adding anything else I like to string my lights throughout my garland, that way I can hide any wires with the additional picks that I add.

 I used two variations of eucalyptus for my Christmas mantel, and unfortunately I can’t link the darker shades because it came from a small shop that no longer carries it.
 The lighter variety, however, is available pretty much wherever flowers are sold, even Walmart!

 I don’t use wire or floral tape or anything for the picks, I simply shove them into the garland and they stay perfectly all season long!

 Step 5 – White Berries

-Finally, I add some beautiful stems with berries for a pop of white.
-I like the rustic touch it adds and I think the berries tie into nicely to the white that’s on my Christmas tree this year.
+Finally, I add some beautiful stems with berries for a pop of white to go with my color scheme.
+I like the rustic touch it adds and I think the berries tie nicely into the white that’s on my Christmas tree this year.